-Catatonia is not a disorder in and of itself, but a possible symptom of several known disorders, especially those classified on the psychotic spectrum (occurs up to 35% in those with schizophrenia).
-Catatonia can also ...
+Catatonia is not a disorder in and of itself, but a possible symptom of several known disorders, especially those classified on the psychotic spectrum, occurring in up to 35 percent of those diagnosed with schizophrenia. ...

 - Schizophreniform Disorder Symptoms